Real Estate Contract Options in My State

 • Having a direct relationship with the seller allows for flexible negotiation on terms like price, payment schedule, pre-payment options, title encumbrances, and improvements

-• The buyer doesn’t own the property until the contract is paid in full
+• The homeowner, not the buyer, owns the property until the contract is paid in full

-• Buyer must arrange and pay for title examination, appraisal and inspection
+• The potential buyer must arrange and pay for a title search, title insurance, appraisal, and home inspection

-• Seller will generally set a higher rate of interest based on their increased risk
+• The seller will generally set a higher rate of interest based on their increased risk

-• There is a shorter time to cure default than with a traditional mortgage, and the seller has the option of either cancelling the contract or pursuing foreclosure
+• There is a shorter time to cure default than with a traditional home loan, and the seller has the option of either canceling the contract or pursuing foreclosure

-• If you’re using your contract payments to improve your credit so you can get a mortgage, you’re dependent on the seller to report payments to a credit agency
+• If the buyer uses contract payments to improve their credit score, the seller must report payments to a credit agency

 • The sale can be quick and efficient, saving costs and delays of bank financing